 Impressions De France

 Impressions De France is just one of those shows that is so charming and mesmerizing, it fully captures the spirit of France.
-After we sit down to view the eighteen minute film that spans five screens, we are just itching to escape to one of the Paris’s arrondissements.
+After we sit down to view the eighteen-minute film that spans five screens, we are just itching to escape to one of Paris’s arrondissements.

 Mitsukoshi Department Store

 If you want to purchase a cutesy item, this is the store for you.
 This department store has everything Japanese and more.

 Are you an Anime lover?
 A Hello-Kitty fan?
 Did you ever want to taste Japanese Kit Kats?
 Mitsukoshi is one of the few good shops in Epcot (most of the rest are borderline tourist) that has a neat selection of classic Japanese merchandise.

 We explore the ins and outs of the store before crowding around the pearl table.
 For $17, we get our very own hands-on pearl selection experience (which I highly suggest you take part in).
 A saccharinely sweet young Japanese woman lets us choose a pearl.
 We pick one of the oysters with the most attractive shell.
 She scoops it out then counts down in Japanese as she pries it open.
 She fingers through the oyster flesh and pulls out a pearl.
 She rolls the pearl into a tray to check the size.
 Can you guess how big it is?

 I would have taken you to Mo’Rockin but unfortunately, they no longer have shows at Epcot.
 I don’t understand why, because how can you not love belly dancing to Santana level electric guitar music?
 Anyways, instead, we will be shopping in the Outdoor Bazaar.

 I’m not sure how we are going to bring the beautifully woven rugs or any of the brass vases back in our day bags, but we will try.
 Where there is a will, there is a way.